Search results

 Create and test full site backup.
 Store in two separate locations.

-Document platform, theme/builder, plugins, hosting, SSL status, and known issues.
+Document platform, theme/builder, plugins, hosting, SSL status, known issues.

-Security baseline: install/verify security plugin, enable 2FA on all accounts, run malware scan.
+Security baseline: install/verify security plugin, enable 2FA, run malware scan.

 Core updates